binarynonsense/helos-app/README.md

 Android: If you want to build a release version, you need to copy your release.keystore file to /android/app and create a release.keystore.properties file in /android with the required information (see the release.keystore.properties.sample file for an example)

-IOS: I don't own any Apple devices so I haven't built or tested an IOS version.
+iOS: I don't own any Apple devices so I haven't built or tested an iOS version.

 ## License